August Ponthier: Early life and education

 Ponthier was born and raised in the town of Allen, a suburb of Dallas, Texas, and studied jazz at the University of North Texas before moving to Brooklyn, New York in 2017 at age 20.
-In New York, she worked for the Museum of Natural History Snapchat stories program, tried modeling, sold jewelry she made, and drew commissioned pet portraits.
+In New York, they held a variety of creative jobs, including contributing to the Museum of Natural History's Snapchat account, modeling, selling handmade jewelry, and drawing custom pet portraits.

-In 2019, Ponthier began posting to TikTok, with her work including song covers, songs adapted with what Billboard describes as "queer-themed lyrics", stop motion animation, and duets.
-She was signed to Interscope Records in 2020.
+In 2019, Ponthier began posting to TikTok, with their work including song covers, songs adapted with what Billboard describes as "queer-themed lyrics", stop motion animation, and duets.
+They were signed to Interscope Records in 2020.